-The teacher seeks help and input from colleagues regarding specific classroom strategies and behaviors.
+The teacher interacts with other teachers in a positive manner to promote student learning and seeks help and input from colleagues regarding specific classroom strategies and behaviors.

 Teacher Evidence

 The teacher works cooperatively with appropriate school personnel to address issues that impact student learning.